Swim England

 The Children Act 1989 and 2004 and the Government Document “Working Together to Safeguard Children 2018” are clear that safeguarding children is the responsibility of everyone.
 These documents detail your responsibility and you should read them carefully, ensuring you fully understand your duty and responsibilities to safeguard children in your care.

-What is a Designated Safeguarding Lead?
+What is a Welfare Officer?

 • Be suitably trained.